-- All FY2024 Safe Schools Fund grant invoices shall be submitted directly to MCSS. - b.
+- a.
+All FY2026 Safe Schools Fund Grant reimbursement requests shall be submitted directly to MCSS. - b.
 No grant monies will be reimbursed for costs or obligations incurred, or work performed, prior to the beginning date of this notice of funding. - c.
 Grantee shall use the MCSS invoice template when submitting reimbursement requests.
 The form is available on the MCSS website. - d.
 Support documents11 shall be included with all reimbursement requests.
-Examples of support documents include but are not limited to, timesheets, copies of proof of payment to vendors or contractors, copies of original invoices, contractual agreements, proof of completion of work such as photos (before and after), etc. - e.
-Grantee shall submit reimbursement requests via email to mcss.mcss@maryland.gov. - f.
-Final invoice or request for reimbursement related to this grant must be submitted no later than 45-days after the end of the duration of this grant.
-MCSS will not process or reimburse any invoices or reimbursement requests submitted beyond this date.
+Examples of support documents include but are not limited to, timesheets, copies of proof of payment to vendors or contractors, copies of original invoices, contractual agreements, proof of completion of work such as photos (before and after), etc.